- NC State maintains various administrative processes or internal forms that require approval, such as:

 For questions about appropriate digital approval methods, consult with your unit’s Business Office.

-Signatures on University Contracts or Agreements
+Signatures on Third-Party/External Contracts or Agreements

-- A limited number of NC State employees have been delegated authority by the Chancellor to sign contracts on behalf of the university or a department (NC State Regulation 01.20.02 – Delegation of Authority to Sign Contracts).
+- A limited number of NC State employees have been delegated authority by the chancellor to sign contracts on behalf of the university or a department (NC State Regulation 01.20.02 – Delegation of Authority to Sign Contracts).

 - Such employees may sign the contracts with electronic signatures, provided that both of these conditions are met: